 In order to take care of safety aspects in maintenance jobs in theplants a cross functional team of senior management members review the jobs on a dailybasis from safety perspective and ensures that all recommended actions are taken toprevent hazards.
 Extensive trainings and drills are conducted by internal and externalexperts which helps in maintaining and improving safety systems.
 The schemes of"Near-Miss'' and Make-to Good reporting are in place and variousprogrammes and campaigns are organized to encourage safety awareness and involvement amongemployees and contractor workforce.
 Keeping in view the nature of its operations theCompany has a well-defined "Onsite Disaster Management Plan and "MutualAid and Response Group arrangement with neighboring industry.
 The Company alsoprovides services to neighboring villages surrounding Gadepan plants in case of any fireemergency.

 (c) Environment Management

-The Company maintains a dense green belt at its Gadepan campus which is also a habitatto many species of birds.
-Regular plantation is done in the complex to provide a soothingand healthy environment for people to live and work.
+The Company's Gadepan campus made a positive change in ecology bydeveloping a dense green belt comprising of variety of fruits and shrubs.
+Regularplantation is done in the campus to provide soothing & healthy environment for peopleworking/residing in and around the complex.
+The campus is a habitat to many species ofbirds which include large number of peacocks.
 Only treated waste water is used inmaintaining the green belt through irrigation network spread all over the complex.
 Use ofpolythene bags is strictly prohibited in the Gadepan campus.